Cliven Bundy: Worldview

 Bundy advocated for limited federal government involvement in local affairs, particularly in ranching.

 Bundy supported the ideas of the sovereign citizen movement.
 Many of the adherents of the movement argue that the federal government is illegitimate and does not have jurisdiction over individuals, meaning that laws do not apply to them.
 Bundy had asked for the support of members of the Oath Keepers, the White Mountain Militia, and the Praetorian Guard.

 Cliven Bundy has said he does not recognize federal police power over land that he believes belongs to the "sovereign state of Nevada."

 Bundy has denied the jurisdiction of the federal court system over Nevada land and filed an unsuccessful motion to dismiss the Bureau of Land Management case against him by claiming the federal courts have no jurisdiction because he is a "citizen of Nevada, not the territory of Nevada".
 Bundy also believes that federally owned land in Nevada actually belongs to the state.

-According to The Guardian, Bundy told his supporters that "We definitely don't recognize [the BLM director's] jurisdiction or authority, his arresting power or policing power in any way," and in interviews he used the language of the sovereign citizen movement, thereby gaining the support of members of the Oath Keepers, the White Mountain Militia and the Praetorian Guard militias.
-The movement is considered by the FBI as a major domestic terrorism threat.

 J. J. MacNab, who writes for Forbes about anti-government extremism, described Bundy's views as having been inspired by the sovereign citizen movement, whose adherents claim that the county sheriff is the most powerful law-enforcement officer in the country, with authority superior to that of any federal agent, local law-enforcement agency or any other elected official.
+According to The Guardian, Bundy told his supporters that "We definitely don't recognize [the BLM director's] jurisdiction or authority, his arresting power or policing power in any way," and in interviews he used the sovereign citizen language, thereby gaining the support of members of the Oath Keepers, the White Mountain Militia and the Praetorian Guard militias.
+The sovereign citizen movement is considered by the FBI as a major domestic terrorism threat.

 On April 12, 2014, Bundy demanded Clark County Sheriff Doug Gillespie to confront the federal agents, disarm them and deliver their arms to Bundy within an hour of his demand, and later expressed disappointment that Gillespie did not comply.

 The Southern Poverty Law Center has described Bundy's views as closely aligned with those of the Posse Comitatus organization, and it has also asserted that such self-described "patriot" groups were focused on secession, nullification, and the principles of the Tenther movement.

 In May 2014, Bundy changed his party affiliation from the Republican Party to the Independent American Party.